^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Inflammatory disease of male genitourinary organs with testicle damage is orchitis.
-Consider the main causes and symptoms of the disorder, the methods of diagnosis and treatment.
+An inflammatory disease of the male genitourinary organs with damage to the testicles is orchitis.
+Let's consider the main causes and symptoms of the disorder, diagnostic and treatment methods.

-According to the International Classification of Diseases of the 10th revision of ICD-10, this disease belongs to the class XIV Diseases of the genitourinary system:
+According to the International Classification of Diseases, 10th revision ICD-10, this disease belongs to class XIV Diseases of the genitourinary system:

 • N45.
-Orchitis, epididymitis and epididymo-orchitis with an abscess.
+Orchitis, epididymitis and epididymo-orchitis with abscess.
 Abscess of epididymis or testicle.

-• N45.9 Orchitis, epididymitis and epididymo-orchitis without mention of an abscess.
-Epididymitis BDU, Orchitis BDU.
+• N45.9 Orchitis, epididymitis and epididymo-orchitis without mention of abscess.
+Epididymitis NEC, Orchitis NEC.

-Eggs are a paired glandular organ that produces spermatozoa and sex hormones.
-They are located in the scrotum and covered with several protective membranes.
-The shape is oval, slightly flattened laterally.
-Sizes in an adult male: 4-5 cm in length, 2-3 cm in width and about 3.5 in thickness, weight of each testicle up to 20-30 g.
-The testicles are separated by a septum between each other, but the right is slightly higher than the left.
-The main functions of the body include: the formation of spermatozoa, androgens and estrogens.
+The testicles are a paired glandular organ that produces sperm and sex hormones.
+They are located in the scrotum and are covered by several protective membranes.
+The shape is oval, slightly flattened on the sides.
+The dimensions of an adult man are: 4-5 cm in length, 2-3 cm in width and about 3.5 cm in thickness, the weight of each testicle is up to 20-30 g.
+The testicles are separated from each other by a septum, but the right one is slightly higher than the left.
+The main functions of the organ include: the formation of sperm, androgens and estrogens.

-Very often, orchitis develops against a background of a distant infectious or inflammatory process in the body.
-Pathology can be caused by traumatic factors and can occur both in a one-sided form and with a bilateral lesion.
+Very often, orchitis develops against the background of a remote infectious or inflammatory process in the body.
+The pathology can be caused by traumatic factors and occur both in a unilateral form and with bilateral damage.
 In the latter case, there are high risks of irreversible infertility.

 Epidemiology

-According to medical statistics, in 60% of cases, orchitis occurs due to the action of various infectious factors.
-The remaining 40% is occupied by trauma and stagnant processes in the body.
+According to medical statistics, in 60% of cases orchitis occurs due to various infectious factors.
+The remaining 40% are due to injuries and stagnant processes in the body.

-Most often, the disease is a complication of mumps.
-With this effect, about 20% of men in post-pubertal age face.
-Moreover, the disease has no age dependence, that is, it affects both young boys and men of mature age.
+Most often, the disease is a complication of epidemic parotitis.
+About 20% of men in the post-pubertal period face this consequence.
+At the same time, the disease has no age dependence, that is, both little boys and mature men are susceptible to it.
 The presence of risk factors significantly increases the chances of inflammatory processes in the genitourinary system.

 Risk factors

-There are a number of predisposing factors that increase the likelihood of orchitis.
-Consider the main risk factors for this disease:
+There are a number of predisposing factors that increase the likelihood of developing orchitis.
+Let's look at the main risk factors for this disease:

 • Sexual excesses.